-Which Crimes Make Someone Eligible to Be on the Sex Offender Registry?
+Which Crimes Make Someone Eligible to Be on the Sex Offender Registry in Omaha?

 Both misdemeanor and felony criminal convictions can require someone to register as a sex offender.
 The list of offenses that may require an offender to register is long with crimes ranging from Non-Parental Kidnapping of a Minor and Sexual Assault, to Child Enticement by Means of a Computer and Incest.
 Furthermore, the registration requirements changed as of January 1, 2010, allowing for additional offenses to require registration upon order of the judge.
 For example, Murder, Assault in the First or Second Degree, Stalking, and Kidnapping of someone of any age may now also require registration.